AdobeDocs/advertising.en/help/search-social-commerce/recommendations/recommendation-view.md

 ---
 title: View publisher recommendations and performance insights
-description: Learn how to view the [!DNL Google Ads] recommendations and [!DNL Microsoft Advertising] performance insights for your ad network accounts.
+description: Learn how to view the [!DNL Google Ads] recommendations and [!DNL Microsoft® Advertising] performance insights for your ad network accounts.
 ---
 # View your publisher recommendations and performance insights

-*[!DNL Google Ads] and [!DNL Microsoft Advertising] accounts*
+*[!DNL Google Ads] and [!DNL Microsoft® Advertising] accounts*

 1. In the main menu, click **[!UICONTROL Search] > [!UICONTROL Insights & Reports] > [!UICONTROL Recommendations & Publisher Insights]**.